fbpx

 ISO Files

 ISO files have the file extension .iso and are generally used to create a copy of everything on a physical disc.
-Though they are used to distribute operating systems, such as Windows.
+However, they are used to distribute operating systems, such as Windows.
 However, they can also be used to spread malware and other malicious viruses, so it’s mandatory to have reliable antivirus software.

 That is why malware attacks in various email attachment formats have become much more popular over the past couple of years and sometimes end up in spam.